Why did Vincent Van Gogh cut off his ear?

 Sadly, Vincent Van Gogh eventually succumbed to his poor mental health and despair.
 On July 27, 1890, he shot himself in the chest with a revolver.
 He died in his brother's arms two days later.

 Van Gogh was a truly inspiring and talented artist.
-The least artists can do now is honor his memory, and appreciate the works he had done now, that people sadly could not while he was still alive.
+Artists can do now is honor his memory, and appreciate the works he had done.

 Check out these Famous Artists who have shaped the art world!